What Is Summer Nectar Dearth?

 Other bees and wasps may try to rob your colony’s honey.
 Robbing endangers the lives of your bees, including the queen.

-Assist you bees and takes steps to limit the impact of summer nectar dearth on your hives.
+Assist your bees and take steps to limit the impact of summer nectar dearth on your hives.

 This article is part of a series on managing beehives, a beginner’s guide to basic beekeeping tasks year-round.

-You also be interested in our overview on how to manage hives in summer.
+You may also be interested in our overview of how to manage hives in summer.

 Related Questions